uva-linklab/hoos-nearby/docs/application-format.md

 ## Application formats

-Supported applications MUST follow the provided conventions in order to run on Nexus Edge.
+Supported applications MUST follow the application-specific format in order to run on Nexus Edge.

 ### Node.js